datalater/hamancho_engstudy/englishman/20190120-Cambridge-Graduate-Shocked-by-Korean-Education-System.md

 * **Jenny** They were just really hard-working.
 * **Chris** You're quite disciplined though.
 I'm not disciplined.
-* **Chris** I remmeber being at Cambridge and not wanting to sit in my room, but wanting to go a library and work there.
+* **Chris** I remember being at Cambridge and not wanting to sit in my room, but wanting to go a library and work there.
 Possibily, you...
 * **Jenny** Distract me.
 * **Chris** You might be there.
 Alriiight!
 * **Chris** She still did well.
 She may have done better if she didn't know me, but then you know, she got to marry me.